 One Shared Goal: Successful Steps to Reduce Central-Line Bloodstream Infections

-Duke Raleigh Hospital and Durham Regional Hospital have been working hard to reduce central-line bloodstream infections -- and the results have been promising.
+Duke Raleigh Hospital and Duke Regional Hospital have been working hard to reduce central-line bloodstream infections -- and the results have been promising.

 It Takes a Team: Creating the Duke Experience